jthambly/graalvm-mvn/README.md

 **Example 3: Running other commands**

-`docker run -t --rm --name graalvm-mvn --entrypoint java jthambly/graalvm-mvn --version` or
+`docker run -t --rm --name graalvm-mvn --entrypoint java jthambly/graalvm-mvn --version`

-*Please note that you will not be permitted to open a shell such as bash.*

 ## Container user

 A running container will be under the user `mvn` with the UID and GID of `1000:1000`.

 You will need to take special notice when it comes to the file permissions of mounted volumes.
 The container is running using the `mvn` user.
 However, a mounted volume will likely take on the permissions of the host, as such may be another user such as `root`.